R9K-IC/FEHPullsBot/README.md

         -Displays help.

- ~all
+ ~[focus] all

-        -Displays overall probabilities of all colours & rarities.
+        -Displays overall probabilities of all colours & rarities for a particular focus.

- ~char < character name > [number]
+ ~[focus] < character name > [number]

-        -Displays probabilities of the character given the color.
+        -Displays probabilities of the character given the focus and color.

         -The number argument is optional, but will tell you approx. probability & cost in orbs.

             ex. ~char hector 10

+~focus

+        -Displays available focuses and their aliases.